Drill Point Dies for Roofing Screws: Material Selection & Production Guide

 Tungsten Carbide — The Production Line Standard

-For roofing screw manufacturers running high-volume production (500,000+ screws/month), tungsten carbide dies are the clear winner:
+For roofing screw manufacturers running continuous production on standard sizes, tungsten carbide dies are a widely preferred choice:

-- Superior point consistency — critical for roofing where every screw must seal
+- Superior point consistency — critical for roofing where every screw should seal

 - Better surface finish on drill flutes — cleaner chip evacuation